ashthejuan/CatalogAgent---Razorpay/context/architecture/architecture.md

 ## 1. System overview

 Single Python process (FastAPI + uvicorn).
 The merchant IS the server; buyer agents are external HTTP clients.
-No message queues, no Docker, no frontend framework.
+No message queues, no Docker, no LangChain.
+Optional Next.js demo UI under `frontend/` (proxies to the API); a minimal static page is also served at `GET /`.

 ```
 ┌─────────────────────────────────────────────────────┐